Earthquakes on April 8, 2026

 35.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 earthquake was recorded 106 km ESE of Bitung, Indonesia on April 8, 2026 at 16:58 UTC.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-Geolocation places the event at 0.991°N, 125.978°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.3 earthquake 106 km ESE of Bitung, Indonesia with origin time 16:58 UTC on April 8, 2026.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Coordinates: 0.991°, 125.978°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: